rfahmed/Staged-Crowdfunding-BountyHack/README.md

 A project for Bounty Hack 2021 [https://bostonblockchainweek.com/event/bounty-hack/] for staged approval crowdfunding methods.

+## Demo:
+There is a presentation about our project in this repo, addiionally there is a video demonstrating it: <to be added>.

 ## Instructions

 To run, first type `$ make build` to compile changes.
 Then `$ make run-alice` in one terminal and `$ make run-bob` in another terminal in the same directory.